A pioneering decking configurator for a national manufacturer and installer

 They know our business better than we do because they had to get so far into it.
 There is always a receptive listening ear about the next thing we might want to do with the tool.
 They've been great, and it's one of the best decisions we've made as a business to partner with them."

-Post-launch, Chris Steele at Yammayap sat down with Ben Hart, Managing Director at Vinyl Solutions, to talk about the creation of Anton.
+Post-launch, Ed Morey at Yammayap sat down with Ben Hart, Managing Director at Vinyl Solutions, to talk about the creation of Anton.

 Vinyl Solutions is a well-established business based in Poole in Dorset.
 We are key suppliers to the park home, holiday home, holiday park, sector.
 We also have a number of customers in the sports and equestrian and outdoor fencing sector as well.
 I joined the business back in August 2016 as Managing Director and have enjoyed the past few years here.
 We're one of a few companies that do what we do, but we specialise in supplying uPVC and composite decking and fencing to the sectors that I've just mentioned.
 We have 34 employees and a large factory premises here and we also source 99% of our product from the UK so we're a UK-homed business if you like.
 We've worked hard to become the most professional company in the sector and my focus since I’ve joined has been updating and improving business practices and processes where possible.
 And some of the things we're going to talk about have helped us be able to do that and also set us apart from our competitors.